ranjith-p/loandefault/README.md

 This project aims to develop a robust model for predicting your loan default risks.
 The features used for prediction are considered to be available at the time of loan origination and thus do not leak any information from the future.

 ## Modeling
-Three machine learning algorithms were trained on the data, in which Catboost had the best result compared to other models, giving an accuracy of 86%.
+After training different machine learning algorithms on the data, Catboost had the best result compared to others, giving an accuracy of 86%.
 And on looking at the feature importance we see Vehicle Model Year, Interest Rate, Vehicle New/Used and Payment to Income Percentage have higher feature weights, giving us the factors that influence the default risks.